XXXXXuan/xxxxxuan.github.io/_pages/about.md

 I am currently a PhD student majoring in plant molecular genetics in College of Life Sciences, Northwest Agriculture & Forest University, Yangling, China, under the supervision of Prof. <a href="https://life.nwafu.edu.cn/szdw/js2/809883e95b9a42acab50c5e348281e96.htm">Cun Wang</a>.

 My research focuses on understanding how plants (especailly <i>Arabidopsis</i> and wheat) respond to external stresses by integrating molecular and cellular approaches with multi-omic sequencing data.
-My first first-author article is currently accepted by <i>New Phytologist</i>.
+My first first-author article is currently out in <i>New Phytologist</i>.

-<b>I am expected to graduate with a PhD in Sep/Dec 2025 and am actively seeking postdoctoral position overseas, particularly in the United States or Europe.</b> I am especially interested in research related to wheat biology, metabolic pathway biosynthesis, or Arabidopsis—my foundational model organism.
+<b>I am expected to graduate with a PhD in Dec 2025 and am actively seeking postdoctoral position overseas, particularly in the United States or Europe.</b> I am especially interested in research related to wheat biology, metabolic pathway biosynthesis, or Arabidopsis—my foundational model organism.
 I am also willing to apply for postdoctoral fellowships to support my research under the guidance of my future postdoctoral mentor.

 Education
 ======
-**PhD in Genetics (Plant Molecular Genetics), Sep 2021 – Sep/Dec 2025 (expected)**
+**PhD in Genetics (Plant Molecular Genetics), Sep 2021 – Dec 2025 (expected)**

 College of Life Sciences, Northwest A&F University, Yangling, CN